ArunSriKrishna/Android_epubReader/README.md

 # Android_simpleEpubReader
-a simple Android app that reads epub and text files
+a simple Android app that reads .epub and .txt files